 Monitoring was conducted semi-annually through 2008, at which time success criteria were met with minimal need for maintenance.
-The success criteria included a total 85% cover of planted and recruited desirable species and less than 5% coverage of exotic species.
+The success criteria included a total 85% cover of planted and recruited desirable species.
 The habitat conditions attract substantial diversity of wildlife and vegetation species.
-Additional maintenance work is planned for this site in 2016 but is expected to be minimal.
+Additional maintenance work is planned for this site in 2017 but is expected to be minimal.